Interview with Poupy,

 Tell us about your biggest dream.

-I’m in the middle of realising it (laughs)!
-I want to help children from our modern society who are totally disconnected from nature, from love… There are kids who are online 24/7, whose self-esteem depends on the likes they have on Facebook, and I truly hope that changes, because it scares me!
+I’m in the middle of realising it [laughs]!
+I want to help children from our modern society who are totally disconnected from nature, from love.
+There are kids who are online 24/7, whose self-esteem depends on the likes they have on Facebook, and I truly hope that changes, because it scares me!
 I want to try and reconnect them to the essential things in life.

-What is the future of Numero 74?
+What is in the future for Numero 74?

 I have no idea!
 That's how it goes, that’s what's great about it.
 We have decided not to grow too much.